Marine plastic pollution: Accumulation sites

 Plastic debris tends to accumulate at the center of ocean gyres.
-The North Pacific Gyre, for example, has collected the so-called "Great Pacific Garbage Patch", which is now estimated to be one to twenty times the size of Texas (approximately from 700,000 to 15,000,000 square kilometers).
+The North Pacific Gyre, for example, has collected the Great Pacific Garbage Patch, which is now estimated to be one to twenty times the size of Texas (approximately from 700,000 to 15,000,000 square kilometers).
 There could be as much plastic as fish in the sea.
 It has a very high level of plastic particulate suspended in the upper water column.
 In samples taken from the North Pacific Gyre in 1999, the mass of plastic exceeded that of zooplankton (the dominant animal life in the area) by a factor of six.

 Midway Atoll, in common with all the Hawaiian Islands, receives substantial amounts of debris from the garbage patch.
 Ninety percent plastic, this debris accumulates on the beaches of Midway where it becomes a hazard to the bird population of the island.

 Garbage patches

 Environmental impacts

 The litter that is being delivered into the oceans is toxic to marine life, and humans.
 The toxins that are components of plastic include diethylhexyl phthalate, which is a toxic carcinogen, as well as lead, cadmium, and mercury.

 Plankton, fish, and ultimately the human race, through the food chain, ingest these highly toxic carcinogens and chemicals.
 Consuming the fish that contain these toxins can cause an increase in cancer, immune disorders, and birth defects.
+However, these toxins are not only found in fish but also in staple foods, drinking water, table salts, toothpaste, and other kinds of seafood.
+These issues can be found in Indonesia, which is the second largest contributor of plastic waste, where human stools were collected from fishermen finding that 50% had concentrations of microplastics.
+Each human stool that had microplastics had a concentration between 3.33 and 13.99 μg of microplastic per gram of feces.

 The majority of the litter near and in the ocean is made up of plastics and is a persistent pervasive source of marine pollution.
 In many countries improper management of solid waste means there is little control of plastic entering the water system.
 As of 2016, there are 5.25 trillion particles of plastic pollution that weigh as much as 270,000 tonnes.
 Since then, studies have found that the amount of plastic particles has increased to somewhere from 15 to 51 trillion particles in 2021.
 This plastic is taken by the ocean currents and accumulates in large vortexes known as ocean gyres.
 The majority of the gyres become pollution dumps filled with plastic.

 Research on floating plastic debris in the ocean was the fastest-growing topic among 56 sustainability topics examined in a study of scientific publishing by 193 countries over 2011 to 2019.
 Over nine years, global research documenting this phenomenon ballooned from 46 (2011) to 853 (2019) publications.